kaihara/kwp71scan/README.md

 ## :construction: Currently under development. :construction:
 I'm investigating the kind of RAM read of KWP71.
 I am in trouble because I cannot find good information.
+At present, the battery volt value and engine coolant temperature value can be obtained from the ADC channel.

 # kwp71scan
 Car scan tool using kwp71(key word protcol 71).I'm making it for Alfa Romeo 155.
 For now.